hedyhli/cognate-playground/README.md

 It currently supports variables, functions, as well as subset of built-in functions (such as While loops) defined in `prelude.cog`.

-Take a look at `example.cog` for what it capable right now.
+Take a look at `example.cog` for an overview of what it is capable right now.

 Files
 - tree-sitter.js, tree-sitter.wasm -- from tree-sitter releases